cqd-qoil/phytonic-simulator/README.md

 ### Optional: preview the circuit

-At this point, you can generate a minimalistic ASCII representation of the circuit with `experiment.generateCircuit()`, giving you an easy to read summary of the experiment.
+At this point, you can generate a minimalisti ASCII representation of the circuit with `experiment.generateCircuit()`, giving you an easy to read summary of the experiment.
 To display it, simply print it into the terminal.

 ```python